poteng/Green-Programming-Competition/README.md

 ## More details:

-You can check the detailed report by clicking [Green Competition Report.docx](Green Competition Report.docx)
+You can check the detailed report here: [Green Competition Report](GreenCompetitionReport.pdf)